 It's no secret that many college students get far too little sleep.
 At Cornell, nearly 25% of students surveyed indicate that lack of sleep is an impediment to their academic performance.

 If you're like many students and averaging around 6–6 ½ hours of sleep a night, you may be surprised to learn that you’re sleep deprived.

-In fact, according to The National Sleep Foundation, most college-aged students need 7–9 hours of sleep in order to avoid daytime drowsiness (inability to concentrate or remember and slowed reaction time), altered mood states (anxiety, irritability, and depression), weight gain, poor health, and low energy.
+In fact, according to The Sleep Foundation, most college-aged students need 7–9 hours of sleep in order to avoid daytime drowsiness (inability to concentrate or remember and slowed reaction time), altered mood states (anxiety, irritability, and depression), weight gain, poor health, and low energy.

 Why it’s important